 2. Treasurycast

 Treasurycast from Treasury Management International is hosted by Eleanor Hill who also edits the news site Treasury Management International (TMI), renowned globally for its sharp editorial focus and breadth of opinion.
-Hill has secured a mouthwatering line up of treasury talent including Matthew Davies, Head of Global Transaction Services EMEA, Bank of America and hosted case studies such as how UK grocer Ocado’s treasury function strengthened treasury and payment controls.
-In another episode Tarek Elyafi managing director of Cash Management at bank Standard Chartered provides a timely and insightful interview on how treasury can respond to inflation.
+Hill has secured a mouthwatering lineup of treasury talent including Matthew Davies, Head of Global Transaction Services EMEA, Bank of America, and hosted case studies such as how UK grocer Ocado’s treasury function strengthened treasury and payment controls.
+In another episode, Tarek Elyafi managing director of Cash Management at bank Standard Chartered provides a timely and insightful interview on how treasury can respond to inflation.

 3. Treasury Talent